MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 - Region: South Central US

 ## High-level steps
 The steps to create a remote network using Azure vWAN require access to both the Azure portal and the Microsoft Entra admin center.
 To switch between them easily, keep Azure and Entra open in separate tabs.
 Because certain resources can take more than 30 minutes to deploy, set aside at least two hours to complete this process.
+Reminder: Resources left running can cost you money.
+When done testing, or at the end of a project, it's a good idea to remove the resources that you no longer need.

 1. [Set up a vWAN in the Azure portal](#set-up-a-vwan-in-the-azure-portal)
     1. [Create a vWAN](#create-a-vwan)
     1. [Create a virtual hub with a site-to-site VPN gateway](#create-a-virtual-hub-with-a-vpn-gateway)